 When Working From Home Doesn’t Work...

-When working from home doesn’t work for a percentage of your employees it can be difficult to know what measures to put in place and what approach to take going forward.
-Without a doubt, there does seem to be some divide between those who prefer working from home and those who crave face to face interaction in an office space.
+It can be difficult to know what measures to put in place when trying to organise your team post COVID, mitigating the divide between those who prefer working from home and those who crave face to face interaction in an office space.

 In January, we conducted a survey as part of our 2021 Office Outlook which revealed that one in five workers felt that their mental wellbeing was better, when they were office based.
 A further 34% said that they missed their commute to and from the office as it provided a well earned chance to wind down and switch off from work.